Skip to search results

 How this works

-6 of the top-12 7(a) lenders by FY2025 loan count sell 0.0 to 0.9% of their variable-rate book.
-4 others flip 98.6 to 99.9%.
-Live Oak and Newtek Bank NA sit in the middle at 64.6% and 74.8%.
-The league table ranks them all on volume.
-It tells you nothing about which model you just signed into.
+6 of the top-12 7(a) lenders by FY2025 loan count sold 0.0 to 0.9% of their variable-rate book.
+4 others sold 98.6 to 99.9%.
+Live Oak and Newtek Bank NA sit between those poles at 64.6% and 74.8%.
+The volume-ranked league table does not distinguish between these funding profiles.

 (7(a), FY23–25, n=63,586, funded variable; Top-12 FY25 lenders by count)

-The univariate R² of the sold-flag across eight candidate factors comes out at 0.689 for lender.
+The univariate R² of the sold-flag across eight candidate factors comes out at 0.689 for lender identity.
 Subprogram explains 0.282.
 Rate structure, 0.077.
 State, 0.057.
 Term, 0.097.
 Size band, 0.018.
-Lender explains the sold-flag by a factor of seven or more against every borrower-side input tested.
+Lender identity dominates every borrower-side input tested by a factor of seven or more (OBSERVED).
 (7(a), FY25, n=65,529, univariate R² on sold-flag, 8 candidate factors)

 Chart 6A